Page loading ... Please wait.

 Printer Friendly Page

-A loaf of Raisin Soda Bread, also known as Spotted Dick or Spotted Dog, with a hot cup of tea is one of life's little pleasures.
+A loaf of Raisin Soda Bread with a hot cup of tea is one of life's little pleasures.
 Now, a soda bread can be many things.
-In its basic form it contains only four ingredients; flour, salt, baking soda, and buttermilk, but it can be transformed when you add other ingredients.
-And that is what we did for this recipe.
-We added a little sugar and some plump Thompson raisins, then cut in some butter, which gives us a lovely golden brown bread with a soft and crumbly texture.
-Perfect sliced and spread with butter.
+In its most basic form it contains only four ingredients; flour, salt, baking soda, and buttermilk.
+Yet it can be transformed into this lovely golden brown Raisin Soda Bread simply by adding a little sugar, plump dark raisins, and butter.
+This non yeast bread has a soft and crumbly texture and is absolutely perfect when sliced and spread with butter.

 As I mentioned above, soda bread contains flour, salt, baking soda, and buttermilk.
-It does not use yeast to get its rise, instead the rise comes from baking soda (bicarbonate of soda) reacting with the acid (soured milk or buttermilk).
+It doesn't use yeast to get its rise, instead the rise comes from baking soda (bicarbonate of soda) reacting with an acid (in this case soured milk or buttermilk).
 This makes it a 'quick' bread that can be made in under 15 minutes and you can be enjoying a slice in under an hour.
-The important thing to remember, and I cannot stress this enough, is to have a quick light hand for both mixing and kneading of the dough.
+The important thing to remember is to have a quick light hand for both mixing and kneading of the dough.
 This will give you a bread that is dense, but not doughy, with a tender, slightly moist interior.
 Once the dough is formed into a round, a cross is cut on the top of the bread, dividing it into quarters (called farls).

 Irish Soda Bread contains buttermilk which has a nice thick creamy texture with a rich tangy buttery taste that makes this bread tender.
 Whereas in the past it was the liquid left over after churning butter it is now commercially made by adding a bacteria to whole, skim, or low fat milk.
-You can make your own buttermilk by adding 1 tablespoon of white distilled vinegar, cider vinegar, or lemon juice to 1 cup of milk.
-Let stand 5 to 10 minutes before using.
+You can make your own buttermilk by adding 1 1/2 tablespoons of white distilled vinegar, cider vinegar, or lemon juice to 1 1/2 cups (360 ml) of milk.
+Let stand about 10 minutes at room temperature before using.

-Preheat oven to 375 degrees F (190 degrees C) and place the rack in the center of the oven.
-Line a baking sheet with parchment paper.
+Raisin Soda Bread: Preheat your oven to 375 degrees F (190 degrees C) and place the oven rack in the center of the oven.
+Line a baking sheet with parchment paper (or lightly butter your baking sheet).

 In a large bowl, whisk together the flour, sugar, baking soda, and salt.
-Cut the cold butter into small pieces and blend into the flour mixture, with a pastry blender or two knives, until the mixture looks like coarse crumbs.
+Cut the cold butter into small pieces and blend into the flour mixture, using a pastry blender or two knives, until the mixture looks like coarse crumbs.
 Stir in the raisins.
 Make a well in the center of the flour mixture and add most of the buttermilk.
-Using yours hands, or a wooden spoon, mix (adding more buttermilk if necessary) until you have a soft moist dough.
+With a wooden spoon or spatula (or your hands), mix (adding more buttermilk if necessary) until you have a soft moist dough.

-Transfer to a lightly floured surface and gently knead the dough into a 7 inch (18 cm) round that is about 1 inch (2.54 cm) thick.
-Place the round on your prepared baking sheet and then, with a sharp knife, cut a 1/4 inch deep "X" across the top of the bread.
+Transfer to a lightly floured surface and gently knead the dough into a 7 inch (18 cm) round.
+Place the round on your prepared baking sheet and then, with a sharp knife, cut a 1/4 inch (.5 cm) deep "X" in the center of the bread.

 Bake for about 40 - 50 minutes or until nicely browned and a toothpick inserted into the center of the bread comes out clean.
 You can also test that is fully baked by tapping the bottom of the bread - it should sound hollow.
 Remove from oven.
-This bread is wonderful when served warm with butter.
+This bread is wonderful when served warm with butter and/or jam.
 It also makes great toast.

 Makes one seven inch (18 cm) round raisin soda bread.